Design Considerations Single-Use Medical Connectors

 Exploded view of Gii Purpose-Built Breakaway Connector including stamped contacts with gold flash

 At Global Interconnect, we specialize in helping medical device manufacturers identify the ideal connector solution at any stage of their single-use technology.
-Engage our team today, and let us help you achieve immediate and long-term cost savings and success.
+Engage our team today and let us help you achieve immediate and long-term success.